Louis-Gm/phytospatial/README.md

 If you use this project in your research, please cite it as:

 Grand'Maison, L.V.
 (2025).
-Phytospatial: A python package for vegetation analysis.
-Université Laval.
+Phytospatial: A python package for vegetation analysis [Computer software].
+GitHub. https://github.com/Louis-Gm/phytospatial

 <!-- CONTACT -->
 <a name="contact"></a>